OfficeDev/Office-Add-in-samples/Samples/Excel-Add-in-ChartAPI-Analysis-Data/README.md

 1. Select the **Sales in different locations** button.
 This adds a new chart that uses the sample data.
 1. Select the **Reverse vertical axis order** button.
 This reverses the vertical axis order on the chart.
 1. Select the **Customize title and legend** button.
 This changes the chart title and legend.
-1. Select the buttons under **Do analysis against source data** for different ways to view the sample data with charts.
+1. Select the buttons under **Analyze source data** for different ways to view the sample data with charts.

 ## Explore sample files